danieljsharpe/DISCOTRESS/README.md

 If you use the DISCOTRESS software in your publication, please cite the following articles:
 - [1] D. J. Sharpe and D. J. Wales, [Efficient and exact sampling of transition path ensembles on Markovian networks](https://doi.org/10.1063/5.0012128), J. Chem.
 Phys.
 153, 024121 (2020).
-- [2] D. J. Sharpe and D. J. Wales, Pathways and dynamical observables in metastable Markov chains, (in preparation).
+- [2] D. J. Sharpe and D. J. Wales, Nearly reducible finite Markov chains: theory and algorithms, J. Chem.
+Phys. (in press).

 Please cite relevant articles describing particular functionality of DISCOTRESS if you use these features:
-- [3] D. J. Sharpe and D. J. Wales, Numerical analysis of first passage processes in metastable finite Markov chains, (in preparation).
+- [3] D. J. Sharpe and D. J. Wales, [Numerical analysis of first passage processes in finite Markov chains exhibiting metastability](https://doi.org/10.1103/PhysRevE.104.015301), Phys.
+Rev. E 104, 015301 (2021).
-- [4] D. J. Sharpe and D. J. Wales, Graph transformation and shortest paths algorithms for finite Markov chains, (submitted).
+- [4] D. J. Sharpe and D. J. Wales, [Graph transformation and shortest paths algorithms for finite Markov chains](https://doi.org/10.1103/PhysRevE.103.063306), Phys.
+Rev. E 103, 063306 (2021).
+- [5] D. J. Sharpe and D. J. Wales, Efficient computation of state visitation probabilities in finite Markov chains, (in preparation).
-- [5] D. J. Sharpe and D. J. Wales, Dimensionality reduction of Markov chains using efficient dynamical simulations, (in preparation).
+- [6] D. J. Sharpe and D. J. Wales, Dimensionality reduction of Markov chains using efficient dynamical simulations, (in preparation).
-- [6] D. Kannan\*, D. J. Sharpe\*, T. D. Swinburne, and D. J. Wales, [Optimal dimensionality reduction of Markov chains using graph transformation](https://doi.org/10.1063/5.0025174), J. Chem.
+- [7] D. Kannan\*, D. J. Sharpe\*, T. D. Swinburne, and D. J. Wales, [Optimal dimensionality reduction of Markov chains using graph transformation](https://doi.org/10.1063/5.0025174), J. Chem.
 Phys.
 153, 244108 (2020).
-- [7] D. Kannan, D. J. Sharpe, T. D. Swinburne, and D. J. Wales, Dimensionality reduction of Markov chains using renormalization, (in preparation).
+- [8] D. Kannan, D. J. Sharpe, T. D. Swinburne, and D. J. Wales, Dimensionality reduction of Markov chains using renormalization, (in preparation).

 Further example applications can be found in the following publications:
-- [8] T. D. Swinburne, D. Kannan, D. J. Sharpe, and D. J. Wales, [Rare events and first passage time statistics from the energy landscape](https://doi.org/10.1063/5.0016244), J. Chem.
+- [9] T. D. Swinburne, D. Kannan, D. J. Sharpe, and D. J. Wales, [Rare events and first passage time statistics from the energy landscape](https://doi.org/10.1063/5.0016244), J. Chem.
 Phys.
 153, 134115 (2020).
+- [10] D. J. Sharpe and D. J. Wales, Paths to extinction in a stochastic Lotka-Volterra model of ecological competition (in preparation).

 More publications for DISCOTRESS are forthcoming.

+Please contact me directly to obtain copies of preprints.

 For additional citations related to the various simulation and state reduction algorithms implemented in DISCOTRESS, please see the individual .cpp files in the source code.